IntelLabs/hec-p-isa-tools/README.md

 [here](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/signing-commits)
 for how to sign commits.

-We also use pre-commits, so before contributing, please ensure that you run [pre-commit](https://pre-commit.com) with and make sure all checks pass.
+We also use `pre-commit`, so before contributing, please ensure that you run [pre-commit](https://pre-commit.com) and make sure all checks pass with
 ```bash
 pre-commit install
 pre-commit run --all-files